 If these symptoms occur, depression will need to be treated in brain injury victims and should be taken seriously.
 Depression can last anywhere from a couple weeks to years.
 Those who are depressed need to seek medical attention to find out if antidepressants or psychotherapy may help to diminish their depression.
 Additionally, “Individuals with brain injury remain at risk for development of depression at any point after injury, so periodic, routine screening every six months should be a standard of care,” says Mary Hibbard, director of psychology at the Rusk Institute of Rehabilitation Medicine in New York City.

-The Law Offices of Shane Smith can help you pursue the necessary compensation to make sure you can get the medical care and help you need following a brain injury in Peachtree City, Georgia.
+Shane Smith Law can help you pursue the necessary compensation to make sure you can get the medical care and help you need following a brain injury in Peachtree City, Georgia.
 Call today for a free consultation at 770-HURT-999.